Canada's Alberta providing another C$400 mln for oil and gas site cleanup

 CALGARY, Alberta, Feb 12 (Reuters) - Canada's main oil-producing province Alberta said on Friday it will provide another C$400 million in funding to clean up inactive oil and gas wells, part of a program aimed at supporting oilfield services jobs.

-The funding comes on top of C$400 million for well cleanups made available last year.
-It is part of Alberta's Site Rehabilitation Program that will access up to C$1 billion of federal COVID-19 economic stimulus measures aimed at the oil and gas industry.
+The funding is on top of C$400 million Alberta made available for well cleanups last year, and comes from the federal government's COVID-19 economic stimulus spending.

+Canada has said it will invest C$1.7 billion to clean up orphan and abandoned wells, helping maintain thousands of jobs.
+The coronavirus pandemic battered fuel demand and sent oil prices plummeting, pushing many producers and oilfield services companies to the brink of collapse.

+There are more than 94,000 inactive wells in Alberta, which have prompted widespread concerns across the political spectrum about environmental impacts and the cleanup cost.

 ((nia.williams@thomsonreuters.com; +1 403 531 1624; Reuters Messaging: nia.williams.thomsonreuters.com@reuters.net))